composedbymax/js-bundler/README.md

 ## Usage

-1. Clone the repo or download the `js_bundler.py` file:
+1. Clone the repo or download the `app.py` file:
     ```bash
     git clone https://github.com/yourusername/js-bundler-gui.git
     cd js-bundler-gui
     ```

 2. Run the app:
     ```bash
     python app.py
     ```

 3. Use the GUI to:
-   - Add `.js` files
+   - Add `.js` files or all JS files in the current folder
+   - Select a file and use **Move Up** or **Move Down** buttons to reorder
-   - Arrange or remove files
+   - Remove or clear files
    - Click **"Bundle JS"** and choose an output path